Acow337/simple-db/lab3.md

 While implementing your simple solution, you  should keep in mind the following:

-* For equality joins, when one of the attributes is a primary key, the number of tuples produced by the join cannot be larger than the cardinality of the non-primary key attribute.
+* For equality joins, when one of the attributes is a primary key, the number of tuples produced by the join **cannot be larger than the cardinality of the** **non-primary key attribute**.
-* For equality joins when there is no primary key, it's hard to say much about what the size of the output is -- it could be the size of the product of the cardinalities of the tables (if both tables have the same value for all tuples) -- or it could be 0.
+* For equality joins when there is no primary key, it's hard to say much about what the size of the output is -- it could be **the size of the product of the** **cardinalities of the tables** (if both tables have the same value for all tuples) -- or it could be 0.
 It's fine to make up a simple heuristic (say, the size of the larger of the two tables).
 * For range scans, it is similarly hard to say anything accurate about sizes.
-  The size of the output should be proportional to the sizes of the inputs.
+  The size of the output **should be proportional to the sizes of the inputs**.
 It is fine to assume that a fixed fraction of the cross-product is emitted by range scans (say, 30%).  **In general, the cost of a range join should be larger than** **the cost of a non-primary key equality join of two tables of the same size.**